4 Steps to Enabling Sales for Remote Selling

 In response to the demands of physical distancing and work from home that came with the onset of the current pandemic, many sales organizations were quick in adapting to a virtual sales model that they hoped would only be a holding pattern until the situation “returns to normal.”
 However, what we are looking at is not a temporary disruption to the sales process and methodologies, but a thoroughgoing restructuring.
 While many of the digital shifts were already in play before the pandemic, the new normal requires companies to adopt them within much shorter timeframes.
 Sales enablement has a vital role in all of these changes as it provides a robust framework to support remote sales training and coaching, virtual selling, and the implementation of a virtual sales model that is appropriate for the emerging digital world.

-Here are four steps to enable sales teams for remote selling:
+4 steps to enable sales teams for remote selling

 - Train sales reps to be trusted advisors

 As physical distancing, shelter-in-place orders, and lockdowns drastically shut down free movement, sales organizations began to recognize the heightened importance of digital interactions with their customers.
 However, this trend was already gaining ground before the pandemic, as buyers have consistently indicated a growing preference for self-service options, with a substantial jump in the numbers from 2016 to 2019.1